 • Doctor-recommended exercises for the hands, hips and knees.

 • Why orthotics might be just what you need to get up and get on the go.

 Then … say “Cheers!” to the anti-inflammation diet!

-As you’ll soon see in Arthritis: A Guide to Diagnosis and Treatment, the studies are in: What’s good for your heart is good for your joints.
-Get the diet DOs and DON’Ts for fighting inflammation, starting on page 56.
+As you’ll soon see in Managing Arthritis, the studies are in: What’s good for your heart is good for your joints.
+Get the diet DOs and DON’Ts for fighting inflammation.
 Here’s just a sampling of what you’ll find: